You can claim a pension from the government when you reach State Pension age. This will pay you a guaranteed income for the rest of your life.

 State Pension age

-State Pension age is currently between 65 and 66, and will be 66 from October 2020.
-It’s due to increase to 68 by 2046, though there’s no guarantee it won’t rise quicker or higher than that.
+State Pension age is currently 66 and is due to increase to 68 by 2046.
+Although there’s no guarantee it won’t rise quicker or higher than that.

 You can check your State Pension age using the government’s State Pension age calculator.

 If you’ve been employed for most of your working life, you should qualify for the State Pension.